Yashb404/Loginpage/README.md

+DUNNO WHY README IS NOT INDENTING CORRECTLY , JUST GO IN CODE VIEW FOR NOW

 Functional Sign up Login Page for a website
 Saves the logins locally right now not connected to any db made in a day for gdg